kpdecker/kpdecker.github.io/_posts/2015-06-25-es6-feature-performance.md

 </table>
 <h3>
 <a id="user-content-promises" class="anchor" href="#promises" aria-hidden="true"><span class="octicon octicon-link"></span></a>Promises</h3>

-<p>Promises are across the board faster with both the polyfill and native implementations.
-This particular benchmark is dubious as it's both async and inheriently tied to long running behaviors where execution overhead has little impact.</p>
+Promises are across the board faster with both the polyfill and native implementations.
+This particular benchmark is dubious as it's both async and inheriently tied to long running behaviors where execution overhead has little impact.
 <table>
 <thead>
 <tr>